gmaples/lago/README.md

 ## 💡 Philosophy
 B2B SaaS has evolved, but billing has not yet.

-### 1- We’re not in the “subscription economy” anymore.
-And we won’t go “full usage-based pricing” quite yet
+### 1- We're not in the "subscription economy" anymore.
+And we won't go "full usage-based pricing" quite yet
-Pricings are now mostly hybrid: they include a usage-based component (i.e. “if you use more you pay more”) and a subscription component (i.e. a recurring fee for basic usage).
+Pricings are now mostly hybrid: they include a usage-based component (i.e. "if you use more you pay more") and a subscription component (i.e. a recurring fee for basic usage).

-Not all software companies will go full “usage-based” like Snowflake for instance.
+Not all software companies will go full "usage-based" like Snowflake for instance.
 This model is the new standard for cloud infrastructure products.
 However, in other areas of SaaS, users want to know beforehand how much they will pay to control their spending and software companies want to be able to predict recurring revenues.

 ### 2- Go-to-market is not either bottom-up or top-down anymore
 SaaS used to be either self-service (SMBs) or sales-led (Enterprises).